- Adoption of common criteria and thresholds to evaluate the epidemiological risk of travel;

 Improved COVID-19 testing and tracing measures

 Improved COVID-19 testing and contact tracing should be used instead of quarantines, as testing enables targeted risk mitigation on an individual level.
 Member States should continue to invest in making quick and reliable COVID-19 tests available to passengers shortly before departure.
 “Europeans have not been able to properly enjoy a well-deserved summer break due to chaotic border restrictions along with confusion about quarantines, varying passenger locator forms and test requirements.
 A unified European testing programme is urgently needed if we are to have any chance of restoring passenger confidence”, said Thomas Reynaert, Managing Director, A4E.
 Although July saw a small increase in the number of flights and passenger traffic, these figures have stalled in August — with only 30% of travellers compared with last year.
 “The Council of the EU must make this a political priority.
-Uncoordinated national measures over the last six months have had a devastating impact on freedom of movement — a core EU principal — with significant knock-on effects for our travel and tourism sector”, said Benjamin Smith, CEO Air France-KLM Group and A4E Chairman.
+Uncoordinated national measures over the last six months have had a devastating impact on freedom of movement — a core EU principle — with significant knock-on effects for our travel and tourism sector”, said Benjamin Smith, CEO of Air France-KLM Group and A4E Chairman.

 “Diverging measures by Member States — often implemented at very short notice, based on differing criteria, and not sufficiently coordinated with other States has caused passenger demand to plummet.
 A renewed and common approach to travel restrictions, as outlined in our proposal, would provide airlines and our passengers the clarity and predictability we need while improving cross-border connectivity and restoring the integrity of the Schengen/EU area.
 Member States should urgently also apply common criteria to third countries so that intercontinental traffic can resume as quickly and as safely as possible”, Smith added.